packwiz-gui/packwiz-gui/docs/basic-usage.md

 2. Download the compiled binary (choose between `pyinstaller` or `cxfreeze`) from github actions or github releases.

 3. Run it from the command line/terminal (NEVER double click).

-# Known Bugs

-(read: [bugs](./bugs.md)) for a list of known bugs that are difficult or impossible to fix by us, and workarounds for some of them.

-# Windows

-Read [windows](./windows.md) for more information